Refueling in space

 Molten Regolith Electrolysis (MRE) Reactor

 The MRE Reactor is the heart of Helios’s system.
-Lunar soil is heated up to melting temperatures and then electrolysis is used to separate the abundant oxides found all over the lunar surface into oxygen and various metals such as iron, aluminium, titanium and more.
+Lunar regolith is melted and electrolyzed to separate the abundant oxides found all over the lunar surface into oxygen and various metals such as iron, aluminum, titanium and more.

 Economic Potential